History of English Literature | Anglo-Saxon to Modern Era

 The Age of Milton or Puritan Age (1625-1660)

 In the age of Milton, Puritanism grew as a moral and social force.
 Puritans were the ancestors of Wycliffe and Lollards.
 They had very strict opinions regarding life and behaviour of people.
 The works of Puritan age are mostly sombre in character.
 There is a sense of sadness, gloom and pessimism, as there was political and religious confusion, and King Charles I was also killed.
 This era is also known as the Late Renaissance.
-Poetry was the focus of this era and the most contribution made in this period was by John Milton.
+Poetry was the main focus of this era and the most contribution made in this period was by John Milton.
 Milton was the last greatest poet of the Renaissance period.
 He published many writings before 1660.
 These works include L’Allegro, Il Penseroso, Comus and Lycidas.
 There were other poets too: The Metaphysical Poets and Cavalier Poets.
 The metaphysical poets were the people of learning.
-These poets include John Donne, George Herbert, Richard Crashaw, Andrew Marvell, Thomas Traherne, Henry Vaughan, and others.
+These poets include John Donne, George Herbert, Richard Crashaw, Andrew Marvell, Thomas Traherne, Henry Vaughan, etc.

 The Cavalier poets were supporters of King Charles I during the English Civil War.
 These poets include Robert Herrick, Richard Lovelace, Thomas Carew and Sir John Suckling.
 Cavalier poets used “classical and allegory allusions”.
 Roman authors like Horace, Cicero and Ovid influenced these poets.
 Metaphysical poetry was spiritual.
 Metaphysical poets wrote poetry with “far-fetched or unusual similes or metaphors”.
 The famous works of age of Milton include Songs and Sonnets, The Hesperides and Noble Numbers, The Sun Rising, Colasterion, Tetrachordon, etc.